3cas/bad-apple/README.md

 ### Bonus

 `small-apple.py` is the result of me challenging myself to make a Bad Apple!! script as small as possible.
 It only plays Bad Apple!! and expects you to run it in a directory without files already in it.
 It is very counter-intuitive because I prioritized making it short.
 Only 452 characters!
-Also, as far as I know, Small Apple!! only runs properly on Linux, but feel free to try it on other operating systems.